-Seth Thornton serves as the Pastor of Mission & Community at C3.
+Seth Thornton has served as the Pastor of Mission & Community at C3.
 He oversees Community Groups and missions endeavors at the church.
 Seth desires to see C3 become a church that learns together, shares life together and reaches our city for the gospel together.

 He has been influenced by the teaching and discipleship ministry of Tommy Nelson, the passion and single-mindedness for the glory of God of John Piper, and Tim Keller’s ability to win over skeptics and missionally reach his city.